Z-Js-Framework/z-js/README.md

 ## ❤️ Demos?

-- [Z-chat](https://github.com/Hussseinkizz/z-chat) -- demo chat app made using z js framework
+- [Z-chat](https://github.com/Hussseinkizz/z-chat) -- demo chat app made using z js framework and socket io
+- [Z-Tailwind-Demo](https://github.com/BakungaBronson/Z-Tailwind-Demo) -- demo app showing how to use tailwindcss with z js framework
+- [z-js-short-wave](https://github.com/KimmyDavis/z-js-short-wave) -- audio player app made using z js framework, enjoy the live demo [🎶 here](https://z-shot-wave.netlify.app/)

 We will be providing more examples, you can also submit your own examples in the [issues](https://github.com/Z-Js-Framework/z-js/issues) section.
 Am excited to see what you build for sure!